It’s spring and you know what that means…spring cleaning!

 With a zero-based budget, every dollar gets a job.

 The general idea is if you don’t track it, you’ll spend it…and likely not on your priorities.

-So by assigning each dollar to a specific category you ensure you have money to pay those expenses when the time comes.
+By assigning each dollar to a specific budget category you ensure you have money to pay those expenses when the time comes.